 Jews and Palestinians have been "fighting for thousands of years," leaving little or no hope of peace.
 But before we wring our hands or throw them helplessly up in the air, we need to consider two things:

 First, even people who don't care for each other can live together in peace, if everyone is governed by fair, nonracist laws and courts.
 During the Holocaust, Nazis enslaved, brutalized and murdered Jews, Gypsies and other "non-Aryans" in the most despicable ways imaginable.
-However, after Germany lost the war and established a much fairer system of laws and courts, ethic Germans and minorities were able to live together in relative peace, even though there was no sudden outpouring of affection between the victims and their former oppressors.
+However, after Germany lost the war and was forced to establish a much fairer system of laws and courts by the Allies, ethic Germans and minorities were able to live together in relative peace, even though there was no sudden outpouring of affection between the victims and their former oppressors.
 The same is true for the descendents of black slaves and white slaveowners where I live in Nashville, Tennessee.
 After the United States finally